 How much does it cost to travel the world – breakdown per category

 In total we spent €3.869/$4.336 on accommodation.
 The most expensive hotel we stayed at was the Tarna Align resort in Thailand, the cheapest hotel was Monesavanh Guesthouse in Laos.
 In New Zealand we stayed many nights at free campsites, but we obviously had to pay for our camper van.

 We mostly stayed at budget hotels, though I always try to make sure the accommodations have good reviews.
 There are not many places I didn’t like and only a handful I wouldn’t return to.
 I usually booked through Agoda or Booking, there were a couple of Airbnb places (get €35 off your first booking with this link!) and often we just walked into a place and asked for a quote.

 Below you can find a list with basic information of the hotels I stayed at during our 5 month trip.
 I provided links as well, if you would like to check out the hotels, but only for the places I would return to myself (and which are listed online;-).

-You can check out my hotels posts for the Philippines, Vietnam, Cambodia, Thailand, Laos and Malaysia and the post about all the campsites I stayed at in New Zealand for more details about the hotels (short review and score on Agoda).
+You can find more information about the accommodation we stayed at in these posts: the Philippines, Vietnam, Cambodia, Thailand, Laos, Malaysia and campsites in New Zealand for more details about the hotels (short review and score on Agoda).

 Batad ⇒ Hillside Inn Batad, included inhiking tour, Agoda